 The membership of this subcommittee shall be composed of 11 persons, 10 of whom have voting privileges.
-A quorum shall consist of 5 students and 1 faculty.
-The Chairperson of the committee, in cooperation with the Associate Director of the College Union, will jointly present the budget to the Incidental Fee Committee.
+A quorum shall consist of 6 students/faculty.
+The Chairperson of the committee, in cooperation with the Assistant Director of Student Activities, will jointly present the budget to the Student Fee Committee.
 All members have voting privileges except as noted.

 - (1) Student Membership (9): - (a) Senator, recommended by the ASSOU Committee on Committees, approved by the ASSOU Senate (4); - (b) Students-at-large, representing a broad base of students, selected by the ASSOU Committee on Committees using an application process, and approved by the ASSOU Senate.
-The atlarge members shall not be ASSOU Senators (4). - (c) ICC representative approved by the ASSOU Senate (1). - (2) Faculty Membership (2); - (a) Faculty recommended by Vice President for Student Affairs (1); - (b) Associate Director of the College Union, Ex Officio, nonvoting (1).
+The at-large members shall not be ASSOU Senators (4). - (c) ICC representative approved by the ASSOU Senate (1). - (2) Faculty Membership (2); - (a) Faculty recommended by Vice President for Student Affairs (1); - (b) Assistant Director of Student Activities, Ex Officio, non-voting (1).